 People need to learn all the time.
 They learn about martial arts, dance, writing, engineering, communicating, and more.
 But most never take the time to learn how to learn.
 If you could learn better, you could absorb and retain more information.
 I’ll teach you how.

 Now, why trust me?
 I’ve studied some of the world’s top learners intensely, like Josh Waitzkin an international chess champion, martial arts champion, and now Jiu Jitsu expert.
 I’ve absorbed a lot of strategies and perspectives, so I can distill it down into digestible info for you.
-And I’m an average skilled person like you who has been able to use these principles to see noticeable improvement and feedback from others.
+And I’m an average skilled person like you who has used these principles to see a noticeable improvement and feedback from others.
 I’ve been told I absorb information very quickly, and I’m a learnaholic.
 So let’s begin!

 Nowadays, it’s no secret that you can consume any video and audio content available at a faster than normal speed.
 If you don’t know about this feature, well, now you do.
 It’s available on YouTube, podcast players, audiobook players, and more.